Documentation Home

 You need only a read lock; this enables other clients to continue to query the tables while you are making a copy of the files in the database directory.
 The flush is needed to ensure that the all active index pages are written to disk before you start the backup.
 See Section 15.3.6, “LOCK TABLES and UNLOCK TABLES Statements”, and Section 15.7.8.3, “FLUSH Statement”.

-You can also create a binary backup simply by copying the table files, as long as the server isn't updating anything.
+You can also create a binary backup simply by copying the table files, as long as the server is not updating anything.
 (But note that table file copying methods do not work if your database contains InnoDB tables.
 Also, even if the server is not actively updating data, InnoDB may still have modified data cached in memory and not flushed to disk.)

 For an example of this backup method, refer to the export and import example in Section 15.2.6, “IMPORT TABLE Statement”.